rajesh06/LDA_Ed2/README.md

 The goal is to have the actuarial community author our textbooks in a collaborative fashion.
 The text *Loss Data Analytics* represents our first book.

-### Book Description

-*Loss Data Analytics* is an interactive, online, freely available text.

-* The online version contains many interactive objects (quizzes, computer demonstrations, interactive graphs, and the like) to promote deeper learning.
-* A subset of the book is available for offline reading in pdf and EPUB formats.
-* The online text will be available in multiple languages to promote access to a worldwide audience.

-To see publicly available resources, visit the [Open Actuarial Textbooks Landing Page](https://openacttexts.github.io/)

 ## For Authors

 ### DOWNLOAD AND EDIT A LOCAL COPY OF THE BOOK